radiantlogic-v8/documentation-new/documentation/web-services-api-guide/05-rest.md

 10. Click Save and restart the RadiantOne service.
 If RadiantOne is deployed in a cluster, restart the service on all nodes.

-#### OpenID Connect Token Authentication
+### OpenID Connect Token Authentication

 The RadiantOne REST (ADAP) interface supports token authentication.
-An OIDC token is recommended and described later on in this section.
+An OIDC token provider is recommended and described later on in this section.
 However, RadiantOne also includes a proprietary token mechanism that can be used if you don't have an OIDC provider.
 To generate a proprietary token, pass the userDN and password in the Authorization header in a GET request to the following endpoint: `https://r1server:8090/adap?bind=token`

 Field | Value
 -|-